JWard221/cancer-prediction-project/README.md

 Your Task: Build a multivariate Ordinary Least Squares regression model to predict "TARGET_deathRate" Deliverables

-a.
-Your final model equation

-b.
-The statistical software output including (adjusted) R-squared and Root Mean Squared Error (RMSE)

-c.
-Your code file (if you used a programming language)

-d.
-Model diagnostics including statistics and visualizations:

-- Assess linearity of model (parameters)
-- Assess serial independence of errors
-- Assess heteroskedasticity
-- Assess normality of residual distribution
-- Assess multicollinearity

-e.
-Your interpretation of the model

-f.
-Other factors to consider:

-- Are there any outliers?
-- Are there missing values?
-- How will you handle categorical variables?

-Good Luck and Have Fun!
 Data Dictionary

 TARGET_deathRate: Dependent variable.
 Mean per capita (100,000) cancer mortalities(a)